alterNERDtive/ahk-joystick-focus/README.md

 `1Joy` being the first in the list.
 You’ll probably have to go through them in sequence to find out which physical device is which number.
 The ordering MIGHT change after you reboot the system but has been consistent for me so far.
 It should definitely change if you reboot with one of the devices unplugged.
+Make sure to number these sequentially as the script will stop looking at the first number that’s not set.

 `deviceXsensitivity` is an (optional) multiplier used for the axis inputs of the device with the same number as above.
 If you do not have set any curves for your